Posted on October 16, 2014 by Texas Vein & Wellness Institute

 Varicose veins are superficial, dilated veins that are serving as a type of reservoir for extra blood in the legs, ankles and feet.
-When patients have what is known as superficial venous insufficiency, the little valves inside the veins weaken or are damaged, making them less able to efficiently guide blood up the body from the feet back to the heart.
-These faulty valves in the veins allow blood to move downwards, due to gravity, and it pools in the lower extremities.
+When patients have what is known as superficial venous insufficiency, the little valves inside the veins weaken or are damaged, These faulty valves in the veins allow blood to move downwards, due to gravity, and it pools in the lower extremities.
 The veins expand to accommodate the extra blood, leading to the bulging, twisting veins you see on the legs with varicose veins.

 What are Spider Veins?